 The Entity ID appears in the Metadata EntityDescriptor.

-A service that redirects unauthenticated users to an Identity Provider and that uses information form an Identity Provider to determine whether or not to provide information to the features of the server.
+A service that redirects unauthenticated users to an Identity Provider and that uses information from an Identity Provider to determine whether or not to provide information to the features of the server.

 EZproxy acts as a Service Provider.